Sun Wukong: Birth and early life

-He comes ashore and wanders around.
-Humans see him and flee, uncertain of his ape-like appearance.
-He takes some clothes that were left out to dry and continues on foot.
-His face hidden by a hood, he travels through towns and sees many examples of human degeneracy and vice.
-He continues on and into a forest.
-The Monkey King hears a woodcutter singing an interesting song, and when questioning the woodcutter about the origin he learns it was taught to the woodcutter by an Immortal who resides in the forest.

-The Monkey King comes to the entrance of a temple in which a magical Taoist martial artist named Puti Zushi resides.
-Puti Zushi initially refuses to let him in, but the Monkey King refuses to leave and waits outside the entrance for months.
-Puti Zushi is impressed by the Monkey King's persistence and allows him to enter.
-He accepts the Monkey King as a student, giving him his religious name, "Sun Wukong", and teaches him many advanced Taoist practices, including the Way of Immortality.

-He later advises Sun Wukong never to needlessly show off his skills, because others might ask him to teach them, and if he does teach them, they may go on to cause trouble, but if he doesn't teach them, they will resent him for it.
-He then forbids Sun Wukong from ever revealing who it was that taught him, and the loyal Monkey King promises never to reveal the identity of his Master.
-Later, whenever Sun Wukong is asked about his powers and skills, he honestly replies that he learned everything in his dreams.
-Throughout the rest of the book, however, Sun Wukong is, repeatedly, referred to as a member of the "Monad Sect".
+He reaches land and wanders through human towns.
+People flee from him because of his ape-like appearance.
+He takes some abandoned clothes, hides his face under a hood, and continues on foot.
+He passes through towns and sees what he takes to be human corruption and vice.
+He eventually enters a forest, where he hears a woodcutter singing.
+The woodcutter says an immortal in the forest taught him the song.
+The Monkey King finds a temple where the Taoist martial artist Puti Zushi lives.
+Puti Zushi first refuses him entry, but the Monkey King waits outside for months.
+Impressed by his persistence, Puti Zushi accepts him as a student.
+He gives him the religious name "Sun Wukong" and teaches him Taoist practices, including the way to immortality.
+Later, Puti Zushi warns Sun Wukong not to show off his skills needlessly.
+Others might ask to be taught, and if he refuses, they may resent him; if he agrees, they may cause trouble.
+He also forbids Sun Wukong from revealing his teacher's identity.
+Sun Wukong promises to keep it secret.
+For the rest of the book, when asked about his powers, he says he learned them in dreams.
+Still, he is often called a member of the "Monad Sect."

-After the Monkey King returns home, he learns that a demon called the Demon King of Confusion is kidnapping the monkeys of the Mountain of Flowers and Fruit to use as slaves.
-He subsequently kills the demon and his minions, saving the kidnapped monkeys.
-He also brings the entire weapon storage of a nearby country for his subjects but is unable to find a weapon fit for himself.
-Upon hearing that Dragon Kings possess many treasures, he travels the oceans and finds the palace of a Dragon King.

-At the entrance, Sun Wukong asks for an introduction, but Dragon King Ao Guang tells his guards to turn him away.
-Sun Wukong barges in anyway, brushing off protests from the guards, insisting the Dragon King must be confused to turn away a fellow king.
-Inside, he introduces himself and encourages the Dragon King to give him a weapon.
-Quickly realizing Sun Wukong is quite formidable, the Dragon King feigns willingness and hospitality, ordering his underlings to bring out weapon after weapon, starting from basic spears and swords but quickly escalating to genuine treasures.
-Sun Wukong tests each weapon, but none are robust enough for the Monkey King, who is unhappy with the situation.

-Sun Wukong then acquires the golden-banded staff Ruyi Jingu Bang/Ding Hai Shen Zhen (如意金箍棒/定海神针), the stabilizer of the Four Seas and a treasure of Ao Guang.
-The Monkey King is the only creature strong enough to wield the staff-like weapon and there is an instant affinity between them.
-The golden-banded staff can change its size, elongate, fly, and attack opponents according to its master's will.
-It weighs 13,500 jīn or 7960 kg.
-When not wielding the weapon, the Monkey King shrinks it down to the size of a sewing needle and stores it in his ear.

-In addition to taking the magical staff, the Monkey King encourages the Dragon King to gift him attire fit for a King.
-The Dragon King calls upon the Dragon Kings for assistance, and they arrive and give Sun Wukong a golden chain mail shirt, a phoenix-feather cap, and cloud-walking boots.
-Sun Wukong thanks the Dragon Kings and leaves happy.
+After returning home, Sun Wukong learns that a demon called the Demon King of Confusion has been kidnapping monkeys from the Mountain of Flowers and Fruit to use as slaves.
+He kills the demon and his followers and frees the monkeys.
+He also brings weapons from a nearby country for his subjects but cannot find one suited to himself.
+Hearing that Dragon Kings have many treasures, he travels underwater to the palace of a Dragon King.
+At the entrance, Sun Wukong asks to be announced.
+The Dragon King Ao Guang orders his guards to send him away.
+Sun Wukong enters anyway, brushing past the guards.
+Inside, he introduces himself and demands a weapon.
+Recognizing Sun Wukong's strength, the Dragon King pretends to be helpful and brings out several weapons.
+Sun Wukong tries each one but finds none heavy or strong enough.
+He then takes the golden-banded staff Ruyi Jingu Bang/Ding Hai Shen Zhen (如意金箍棒/定海神針), which stabilizes the Four Seas and belongs to Ao Guang.
+Only Sun Wukong is strong enough to wield it.
+The staff can change size, extend, fly, and attack on command.
+It weighs 13,500 jīn (about 7,960 kg).
+When not in use, Sun Wukong shrinks it to the size of a needle and keeps it in his ear.
+He also asks the Dragon King for royal clothing.
+The Dragon King summons other Dragon Kings, who give Sun Wukong a golden chain mail shirt, a phoenix-feather cap, and cloud-walking boots.
+Sun Wukong thanks them and leaves.